biblius/hextacy/README.md

 This kind of project structure is heavily based on [hexagonal architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)) also known as the *ports and adapters* architecture which is very flexible and easily testable.
 You can read great articles about it [here](https://netflixtechblog.com/ready-for-changes-with-hexagonal-architecture-b315ec967749) and [here](https://blog.phuaxueyong.com/post/2020-05-25-what-architecture-is-netflix-using/).

-The heart of this starter are the infrastructure and server directories.
+The foundations of this starter are the infrastructure and server directories.

 ## **Infrastructure**

-Contains the foundations from which we build our servers.
 Here you'll find all the database clients, adapters and repositories as well as a bunch of crypto, web and actor helpers.

-The most interesting here is the store module, where the said data sources are located.
+The most notable here is the *store* module, where data sources are located.
 It is divided in to three parts:

 ### **Store**